 Keep in mind that just because a toy is labeled as “educational” or a “learning toy” does not necessarily make it a good toy to purchase for your children.

-The toys that I recommend are ones that I have personally used while working as a Speech-Language Pathologist or have in my own home.
-Or they are toys that colleagues have highly recommended.
+The toys that I recommend on Seeme & Liz are ones that I have personally used while working as a Speech-Language Pathologist or that my children have had at some point.

-Here are some key points that I look for when choosing toys:
+Here are some key points to look for when choosing toys:

 For example, you can push a button and something happens; repeatedly pressing the same button results in the same action.

 Keep in mind, cause and effect toys should not be discounted.
 They are necessary for early development and I often recommend them for the 18 month and under age group.